thalisondev/anti-fraud-transaction-pipeline/readme.md

 ```bash
 pip install -r requirements.txt
 ```
-Quick Start
+## Quick Start

 If you want to feel the "magic" and see the pipeline in action, follow these steps:

    Generate Raw Data:
-    Bash

     python gerador_transacoes.py

    This creates a transacoes_raw.csv file with synthetic records (including high-value suspicious transactions).

    Process to Silver (Parquet):
-    Bash

     python processamento.py

    The script cleans the data, fixes datetime types, and converts the CSV into the optimized binary .parquet format.

    Run Fraud Analysis (Gold):
-    Bash

     python analise_fraudes.py

    Uses DuckDB to read the Parquet file via SQL and isolate transactions above R$ 3,000, saving the result to fraudes_gold.parquet.

    Launch the Dashboard:
-    Bash

     streamlit run dashboard.py

 Data Layers (Medallion Architecture)